KaijCH/interview_assessments/transaction_rematch/transaction_rematch.md

 ## Descriptions

 1. using dataset of transactions, orders, tickets (each in csv-like format, list), re-match transaction id back to useranme

-2. assuming each user will place only 1 order, assuming all users will places 1 order each

-3. explaining content of datasets:

     > orders: name, mail, label, count

     > tickets: label, value

     > transactions: id, total, mail

+2. assuming each user will place only 1 order, assuming all users will places 1 order each

 ## Inspriations